IP rating-important factor of LED lights

 What are IP ratings?

 Most indoor lighting fixtures will have an IP20 rating, which is suitable for most interior applications.
-Ratings between IP44 and IP65 are suitable for both indoor and outdoor usage, providing they are placed in a sheltered area and shielded from the toughest weather conditions.
+Ratings between IP44 and IP65 are suitable for both indoor and outdoor usage, provided they are placed in a sheltered area and shielded from the toughest weather conditions.

 Video about IP rating